Child Protective Services (CPS) and Foster Care Services

 Independent Living Services and Transition Aged Support

-- The Children's System of care providers every single eligible foster youth with Independent Living skills training opportunities to assist in the transition to a successful, independent adulthood.
+- The Children's System of care provides every single eligible foster youth with Independent Living skills training opportunities to assist in the transition to a successful, independent adulthood.

 - A host of county partners provide a network of services and support.